hacdias/js-micropub-parser/README.md

 # @hacdias/micropub-parser

+> ⚠️ Package no longer maintained.
+Please [contact me](https://hacdias.com/contact) if you want to become its maintainer.

 This is a simple body parser for micropub requests and it is highly based on [pk3-micropub](https://github.com/aaronpk/p3k-micropub), a PHP library made by [@aaronpk](https://github.com/aaronpk).